-Details of Edinburgh TESOL and Applied Linguistics (ETAL) seminars and conferences.
+Details of Edinburgh TESOL and Applied Linguistics (ETAL) seminars.

 2019 Seminar Series

 |Date/Speaker/Presentation details /Recordings||Venue/Time|

 Dr Katerina Strani, Heriot-Watt University - Further details TBC

 Dr Yongcan Liu, University of Cambridge

 The importance of developing a cross-field language policy to help unlock the potential of bilingual migrant children